Years of Advancement for Visual Rehabilitation Services

 By 1974, Donald Wedewer, Director, Florida Bureau of Blind Services, resolved to transform the agency to better serve blind Floridians.
 A WWII war hero who lost both legs and his sight in the war— he understood the need firsthand.
 Building on Helen Keller’s original advocacy to the Florida Legislature, Wedewer moved the Bureau to the Department of Education, raised it to Division status, and created a partnership with FAASB.

-Now known as Florida ASB, we currently partner with 18 member agencies whom together serve all 67 counties in Florida.
+Now known as Florida ASB, our 16 member agencies and other partners together serve all 67 counties in Florida.
 To this day, we improve and grow professional rehabilitation services available for Floridians living with blindness and visual impairment.

 At Florida Agencies Serving the Blind, our mission is to serve as the organizational support empowering private agencies serving Floridians with blindness and visual impairment.
 As a united voice, we help agencies in Florida provide state-of-the-art professional vision rehabilitation services to enhance the quality of individual and community life.